claudiosanches/social-fblog/readme.txt

 == Description ==

-Inserts a floating box nEnter a floating box with buttons to share your posts on social networks easily.
+Inserts a floating box a floating box with buttons to share your posts on social networks easily.
 With a clean and lightweight plugin.

 ### Descrição em Português: ###